HarleyCoops/justCalculations/README.md

-# justCalculations: Your Edge in Exam Preparation
+# justCalculations: The Calculation Edge in CFA Preparation

 ## Overview
 justCalculations is a supplemental tool designed to help CFA and FRM candidates master the calculations required for their exams.
 It provides step-by-step breakdowns of complex calculations, detailed keystroke guides for approved calculators, and practice questions designed to enhance problem-solving skills under time pressure.